Jewels of Mary, Queen of Scots: Jewels, merchants, loans, and widows

 Other jewels sold by Regent Moray ended up in the hands of the widows of two merchants who dealt with him.
 Helen Leslie, the "Goodwife of Kinnaird", was the widow of James Barroun, who had loaned money to Moray.
 An emerald pledged to Barroun was sold in Paris.
 Helen Leslie married James Kirkcaldy, whose brother, Moray's friend William Kirkcaldy of Grange, unexpectedly declared for Mary in 1570.
+James Kirkcaldy sold some of Mary's jewels in France to aid her cause in Scotland.

 Helen, or Ellen, Achesoun, a daughter of the goldsmith John Achesoun, was the widow of William Birnie, a merchant who had bought the lead from the roof of Elgin Cathedral in 1568 expecting a lucrative deal in scrap metal.
 Achesoun and Birnie had lent Moray £700 Scots and taken as security some of Mary's "beltis and cousteris".
 The "couster", or in French a "cottouere" or "cotiere", was the gold chain that descended from a woman's belt with its terminal pendant.
 One of these was described in Scots as, "ane belt with ane cowter of gold and ceyphres (ciphers) and roissis quheit and reid inamelit (roses enamelled white and red), contenand knoppis and intermiddis (entredeux) with cleik (clasp) and pandent 44 besyd the said pandent."